mozilla/data-docs/datasets/batch_view/first_shutdown_summary/intro.md

 #### Contents

-The first shutdown ping contains a client's first session usage data.
-This table contains rows similar to the [`telemetry_new_profile_parquet`](/datasets/batch_view/new_profile/reference.md), but in the shape of [`main_summary`](/datasets/batch_view/main_summary/reference.md).
+The first shutdown ping contains first session usage data.
+The dataset has rows similar to the [`telemetry_new_profile_parquet`](/datasets/batch_view/new_profile/reference.md), but in the shape of [`main_summary`](/datasets/batch_view/main_summary/reference.md).

 #### Background and Caveats

-Data collection latency was vastly improved with the introduction of the shutdown ping-sender mechanism in Firefox 55.
+Ping latency was reduced through the shutdown ping-sender mechanism in Firefox 55.
 To maintain consistent historical behavior, the first main ping is not sent until the second start up.
-Instead, a separate first-shutdown ping was created to maintain backwards compatibility.
+In Firefox 57, a separate first-shutdown ping was created to evaluate first-shutdown behavior while maintaining backwards compatibility.

 In many cases, the first-shutdown ping is a duplicate of the main ping.
-To avoid duplicate documents, take the `outer join` of the two datasets on their `document_id`.
+The first-shutdown summary can be used in conjunction with the main summary by taking the union and deduplicating on the `document_id`.

 #### Accessing the Data